 - When hiking, prevent the spread of invasive plants by staying on trails and keeping pets on a leash.

-- If you find garlic mustard or other invasive species in the wild, please contact the Invading Species Hotline at 1-800-563-7711, or report a sighting online.
+- If you find garlic mustard or other invasive species in the wild, please contact the Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.